-Blackboard is a course management tool.
-Students will be able to communicate with one another easily, view relevant technology rss feeds, access the slidedeck through Google Drive and view assignment due dates with Google calendar.
+Canvas is a course management tool.
+Students will be able to communicate with one another easily, view relevant technology rss feeds, access the slidedeck through Google Drive and view assignment due dates.

 If you haven’t used Google Drive before (formerly known as Google Docs), get an account now!
 This incredible service allows you to create documents, spreadsheets and presentations collaboratively and in real-time.
 This is great for student groups with busy schedules as each student can work independently and share their work with the group or work collaboratively from anywhere in the world and changes are made (and seen by others) in real-time.
 To learn more about how to use Google Drive, please check out this Youtube video series.

 Microsoft Azure is a cloud platform on the Microsoft ecosystem that can allow businesses to host their IT infrastructure professionally and remotely.
 Students will work with virtual machines, remote databases and web applications.

 mySQL is an open source database tool which many industries use.
 It’s easy to use design and robust nature make it a natural tool to use for websites.
 We will learn how to set up table schemas, read and write data as well as perform advanced queries.

 Php is a web programming language.
 With this easy to use scripting language we can quickly create dynamic webpages based on whatever we can imagine.
 Php is also a wonderful language connecting websites to databases.

 RStudio (COSC 4347/5347)